This article was updated on February 9, 2023.

 The Ounce identified several critical capabilities it needed to achieve the nationwide impact to which it aspired.
 Among them: customer and market analysis, business development, and user-driven design improvement.
-Centering on these capabilities prompted a number of changes in the Ounce’s operating model, including setting up the aforementioned “solutions unit” to focus on innovative initiatives and adding staff with experience in marketing and sales.
+Prioritizing these capabilities prompted a number of changes in the Ounce’s operating model, including setting up the aforementioned “solutions unit” to focus on innovative initiatives and adding staff with experience in marketing and sales.

 For Project ECHO, accelerating global growth means investing in best-in-class staff expertise and connective technologies to deliver training and telemedicine across Project ECHO’s global platform.
 This required adjustments in organizational structure and staff compensation to position Project ECHO to attract this top-caliber talent.
 For PSI, the adjustment to group like markets together was an operating model design choice aimed in part at making it easier for PSI to concentrate and target its technical capabilities in the right locations.

 Organizational chart reshuffling is a go-to fix for many organizations trying to do something new or solve for underperformance.
 While structure is an important part of an operating model, it alone rarely holds the key for delivering on an organization’s strategy.
 “Do not confuse operating model redesign with a simple org chart exercise,” PSI’s CEO Hofmann explains.
 “It’s not that.
 That would be a pale version of operating model work.”